-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Coming Soon!
-A new lesson is in the works!
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 2 Lesson 3 Lesson 3 Plant Traits & Offspring What will a baby plant look like when it grows up?
+Students observe seedlings and adult plants and use their observations to identify the pattern that young plants are similar to their parent plants.
 1-LS3-1 Use information from observations (first-hand and from media) to identify similarities and differences among individual plants or animals of the same kind.
-Lesson 2 Plant Survival & Engineering Why don't trees blow down in the wind?
+Plant Survival & Engineering Why don't trees blow down in the wind?
 Students learn how plants respond to light.
 They conduct an investigation to compare how the parts of a plant respond to light.
 1-LS1-1 Use evidence to explain that (a) different animals use their body parts and senses in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air, and (b) plants have roots, stems, leaves, flowers, and fruits that are used to take in water, air, and other nutrients, and produce food for the plant.
-1.K-2-ETS1-1 & 1.K-2.ETS1-2 Lesson 3 Plant Movement & Survival Read-Along What do sunflowers do when you're not looking?
+1.K-2-ETS1-1 & 1.K-2.ETS1-2 Plant Movement & Survival Read-Along What do sunflowers do when you're not looking?
 Students learn how plants respond to light.
 They conduct an investigation to compare how the parts of a plant respond to light.
 1-LS1-1 Use evidence to explain that (a) different animals use their body parts and senses in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air, and (b) plants have roots, stems, leaves, flowers, and fruits that are used to take in water, air, and other nutrients, and produce food for the plant.